-"Palestinians in Bethlehem are not permitted to go to hospitals, not permitted to visit their families in Jerusalem," she said.
-"Christians are moving out of Bethlehem.
-In not too many years, the birth place Congress," he said. of Christianity will be a city without Christians."
+"Palestinians in Bethlehem are not permitted to go to hospitals, not permitted to visit He said Israeli intentionally their families in Jerusalem," she said.
+"Christians are moy- from the U.S. government, ing out of Bethlehem.
+In nor we can communicate with our too many years, the hirth place Congress," he said. of Christianity will be a city without Christians."